airamez/CrmAsyncDbLogger/README.md

 3. If the data is not saved in the check the exception to figure out the issue
 4. WHEN USING IN PRODUCTION NEVER SET THE RAISE EXCEPTION TO TRUE

+## Addiging to the Plugins DLL
+It is required to add the NLog.dll and CrmAsyncDbLogger.dll to the plugin deployment assembler using the ILMerge tool. https://www.microsoft.com/en-ca/download/details.aspx?id=17630

 ## Important considerations
 The string connection provided to the Init method could be retrieved in two ways:
 1. From the plugin step configuration (Secure or Unsecure)